Customer Service in Spain – FYI, it’s not the world’s greatest

 I guess I should say that I might have this effect on people because they see my blue eyes and my red beard and assume they’re going to have to speak English with me.

-I’ve been speaking Spanish on the daily for almost two decades… but they don’t know that.
+I’ve been speaking Spanish on the daily for more than two decades… but total strangers don’t know that.

 And maybe the terror of having to confront their life-long failure to learn more than a few words of a foreign language makes them freeze up and go silent.
 It might not be that Spanish customer service is the problem, in other words – maybe they’re just worried about being able to communicate.